badsyntax/dokku-github-actions-demo/README.md

 - production
 - review

-Access the environment settings in your repo settings.
+(You can add new environments in your repo settings.)